8483/notes/topics/ai/concepts.md

 # Skill

+Skills are just prompts that are saved in files the agent can access as needed.

+For every task and document type you do, you can have a standard prompt with all your customizations.

 Skills is basically just breaking a claude.md file into usable chunks so it can access them when needed instead of having to review an entire huge document every time.
 Makes things run smoother with less ADHD.

 Skills are specialized instructions you may want to provide to Claude in certain circumstances, but may not always be relevant.